jas-/jaks/README.md

 ### Networking ###
-While the `anaconda` API does contain [networking](https://rhinstaller.github.io/anaconda/boot-options.html#network-options) `jaks` networking options can be used to supplement them which allows for a temporary build environment.
+While the `anaconda` API does contain [networking](https://rhinstaller.github.io/anaconda/boot-options.html#network-options), the `jaks` networking options can be used to supplement them which allows for a temporary build environment.

 | Option | Type | Default | Description |
 |:-|:-:|:-:|:-|